centurion-project/module-highlight/README.en.markdown

 ```

+###### In the proxy row:

+When managing a highlight of a proxy, if the given proxy row model implement the
+`Highlight_Traits_Model_Row_HasHighlights_Interface` it then has to implement a `getCrawler` method which returns
+-you gessed it- a crawler.
+This is probably the finer grain of control you can get over which crawler to use for a given content.

+#### The hard way: implement the crawler interface

 Let's start with the hard way, for a change.

-#### The hard way: implement the crawler interface

 The hard way is actually the simplest to explain.
 You'll have to implement your own crawler by extending the abstract
 one provided.
 Let's see what's in there: